digidentity/ddy_small/README.md

 A user can also sign in to see their account
 A user can also logout

+## Setup the environment

+### Windows

+Install Ruby via https://rubyinstaller.org/downloads/.
+Choose "Ruby+Devkit 2.4.4-2".

+### Mac

+Check to see if you have Ruby installed: `ruby -v`.
+If you don't have Ruby installed but you do have Homebrew available, run `brew install ruby`.

+### Linux

+Check to see if you have Ruby installed: `ruby -v`.
+If not, run `sudo apt-get install ruby-full`.

+### Get the app running

+1. Install [Bundler](https://bundler.io/): `gem install bundler`.
+2. Clone the ddy_small repository, cd into the repo and run `bundle install`.
+3. Start the server via `bundle exec rails s`.

 ## Write cucumber tests

 * Setup cucumber and write some scenarios to test the registration and sign in.